Binghamton University Student Awards

 About:

-The Al Vos Excellence in Community Engagement Award recognizes an individual undergraduate student who has demonstrated excellence in community engagement.
+This Award recognizes undergraduate students who have demonstrated excellence in community engagement.
 The selected student will have engaged in community work that emphasizes community voice, is mutually beneficial to campus and community, and demonstrates an emphasis on partnership and collaboration with community.
 The successful applicant will also show evidence of reflection and learning through community work.
 This may be demonstrated by connecting engagement with academic knowledge or professional development, a willingness to challenge assumptions and gain a deeper understanding of our community, or the pursuit of long-term social change.
-This award will consider a range of engagement activities, including course-based community engagement, community-engaged research, individual service, community-based internship experiences, and more.
-This award honors Al Vos and his contributions to creating a culture of community engagement at Binghamton and includes a $500 award.
+This award will consider a range of engagement activities, including course-based community engagement, community-engaged research, individual service, community-based internship experience, and more.
+The selected student will receive a $500 award.

 Qualifications:

-• Demonstrates a commitment to engagement with community through collaboration and partnership
+• Demonstrate a commitment to engagement with community through collaboration

-• Provides evidence of how community voice is incorporated into their work and the impact of their work in the community
+• Provide evidence of how community voice is incorporated into their work

 Application process: